[Minor revision—posted 7/21/22 (replaces 5/11/20 edition)]

 a.
 At the request of a faculty member, the Library will photocopy and place on reserve excerpts from copyrighted works in its collection in accordance with guidelines similar to those governing formal classroom distribution for face-to-face teaching.
 The university believes that these guidelines apply to the library reserve shelves to the extent it functions as an extension of classroom readings or reflects an individual student's right to photocopy for personal scholastic use under the doctrine of “fair use.”

 b.
-In general, photocopied materials may be placed in the reserve room for the convenience of students both in preparing class assignments and in pursuing informal educational activities which higher education requires, such as advanced independent study and research.
+In general, photocopied materials may be placed in the reserve room for the convenience of students both in preparing class assignments and in pursuing informal educational activities that higher education requires, such as advanced independent study and research.

 c.
 No legal distinction is made or should be implied between library staff or faculty making copies for placement on reserve.